Grand Isle in Grand Isle County, Vermont — The American Northeast (New England)

 Additional keywords.
 Lake Champlain

 Credits.
 This page was last revised on September 13, 2016.
-This page originally submitted on September 30, 2009, by Karen Eaton of Westfield, Massachusetts.
-This page has been viewed 1,457 times since then and 22 times this year.
+It was originally submitted on September 30, 2009, by Karen Eaton of Westfield, Massachusetts.
+This page has been viewed 1,469 times since then and 9 times this year.
 Last updated on July 19, 2014, by Kevin Craft of Bedford, Quebec.
 Photos: 1. submitted on September 30, 2009, by Karen Eaton of Westfield, Massachusetts.
 2. submitted on September 12, 2016, by Kevin Craft of Bedford, Quebec.
 3, 4. submitted on September 30, 2009, by Karen Eaton of Westfield, Massachusetts. • Kevin W. was the editor who published this page.